-For the year ended October 31, 2017 (in the year do le consider do le constant)
+For the year ended October 31, 2018 (in thousands of Canadian dollars)

 1. NATURE OF THE FACILITY ASSOCIATION (continued)

 Claims costs are also influenced by actions of the governments of provinces and territories to the extent that the nature and extent of benefits and other requirements that affect claims costs and the settlement process are specified in legislation or regulations.